-System Migration : Will they let me go?
+System migration : Will they let me go?

 Can't decide what to do?
 The good news is that you can always switch platforms for your website's content.
-But realize that things won't exactly go as planned.

-As previously mentioned, Squarespace does include an import/export feature.
+Squarespace does include an import/export feature.
 But bringing something in is simpler than sending it out.

 For instance, when exporting to WordPress, the CSS (i.e., everything style-related) will be ignored and you will need to manually manage your images.

-Please be aware that neither service will permit the migration of items like audio, video, events pages, or product pages, which can be a major issue for online stores.
+Squarespace doesn't currently permit the migration of items like audio, video, events pages, or product pages, which can be a major issue for online stores.